mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 The *rpp* tool helps you to

-- create a first project directory,
+- create a first project directory (todo: project types ai+viz),
-- find suitable DICOM files on your disc,
+- find suitable DICOM files on your disc (working, might crash on some non-DICOM files),
-- trigger a processing task, and
+- trigger a processing task (working), and
-- build and test a containerized workflow package.
+- build and test a containerized workflow package (in progress),
+- create a package and submit to research informatino system (todo: automate).

-A minimal workflow requires 8 commands to deploy a workflow to compute the signal-to-noise ratio of all DICOM series in our test data folder:
+A minimal workflow requires 8 commands to compute the signal-to-noise ratio of all DICOM series in our test data folder:
 ```
 > rpp init snr
 > cd snr